Setanna/emulate/Content/Character Creation/Talents/Spellcasting/Eldritch Lineage.md

 <br>

 **System:**
-At the end of Preparation you gain a number of Spell Points equal to your Charisma.
+You gain a number of Spell Points equal to your Charisma and regain any expended Spell Points at the end of a [[Resting | Long Rest]].

 <br>

+Additionally you learn 5 Spells of your choice.